-Given the quantity of material generated by the tunnel boring and soil stripping works I am surprised that there are no proposals to use some of this to provide temporary screen bunds.
-If this idea was considered and ultimately ruled out, it would be appreciated if an explanation of the reasons behind this decision could be provided.
+As with the other compounds within the Bowland section of the HARP, there appears to be no proposals for any temporary mitigation of the visual effects of the construction works at the Bonstone compound.
+With so much material likely to be generated by the tunnel boring and soil stripping works, I am surprised that there are no proposals to use some of this for temporary screen bunds.
+In addition, instant hedging could be used to filter views of hoardings, fences, cabins, etc. If the applicant has considered this proposal but ruled it out, it would be appreciated if an explanation of the landscape and visual reasons behind this decision could be provided.